 Unfortunately, as detailed in this article, some of these repairs can be costly if they involve major damage.
 If you’re going to pay $1,000 or more for repairs—it might not be worth it.
 You could be better off selling your broken car to a trusted junk car buyer like JunkCarsUs.

 We pay top cash for junk cars, and we accept any vehicle make or model.
 Call us at (855) 547-1550, and our friendly staff members will answer all your questions.
-We can give a quick, same-day deal where we help with paperwork, tow away your car for free, and give you cash after pick-up.
+We can give a quick, same-day deal where we help with paperwork, free junk car removal, and give you cash after pick-up

 When your car clicks but won’t turn over, issues could range from simple to serious fixes.
 Sometimes, a few taps on the battery terminals will clear up rust on the contacts, or a fuse replacement can fix the issue.
 Changing the battery or the starter are also common fixes.
 But if there are electrical issues or the car engine is blown, hefty repairs might be needed.